Charles Patrick Davis, MD, PhD

 Learn more about: Benadryl

 However, treatment of the pathogens that the tick may pass to a person depends on other factors, such as the type of tick, length of time of attachment to the host, diseases in the community, and symptoms developed by the patient.
 Specific treatment is based on the identity of the pathogen transmitted.
-For example, oral antibiotics may be prescribed for some diseases.
+For example, oral antibiotics may be prescribed for some patients with tick bites if they live in an area where Lyme disease is endemic.
 With more significant symptoms, antibiotics may need to be given intravenously and the patient may need to be hospitalized.
-The best approach to treatment is to diagnose which pathogen has been transmitted to the patient (for example, Borrelia species of bacteria) and then use the specific treatment to reduce or kill the pathogen.
+The best approach to treatment is to diagnose which pathogen has been transmitted to the patient (for example, Borrelia species of bacteria) and then use the specific treatment recommended to reduce or kill the pathogen.

 How is a tick removed from the skin?